thybag/PJAX-Standalone/readme.md

 This code has been tested in Chrome, Firefox, Opera and IE7,8 and 9.
 PJAX is supported in Chrome, Firefox and Opera, while in IE the fallbacks operate as expected.

+A live version of the demo can be viewed here: http://userbag.co.uk/demo/pjax/

 ### Usage Instructions

 To add pjax to your page, you will need to include the pjax-standalone.js script in to the head of your document.